Noah670/Java-Projects/README.md

 # Java-Projects
-Some Java Projects that I have worked on for fun and classes.
+Some Java Projects that I have worked on for fun